More than two-thirds of American adults are overweight or obese, according to the

 Antipsychotics and Other Psychotropic Drugs

-Second-generation antipsychotic drugs, such as olanzapine (Zyprexa) and Clozapine (clozaril), can induce a triad of symptoms – dramatic weight gain, diabetes and elevated blood cholesterol levels – that are associated with metabolic syndrome.
+Second-generation antipsychotic drugs, such as olanzapine (Zyprexa) and Clozapine (clozaril), can induce a triad of symptoms – dramatic weight gain, diabetes and elevated blood cholesterol levels – that are associated with

 “I have personally seen patients gain 50 or 60 pounds within a year of starting an antipsychotic,” Lee said.